Build your object detection custom model

 There are two ways to provide object names:

 - Enter object names directly in AI Builder.

-- Select names from your Common Data Service entity.
+- Select names from your Microsoft Dataverse table.

-When you change input mode, you lose any existing object names.
-In other words: if you type object names in AI Builder and then change to selecting from a database, all object names typed and their associated bounding boxes are deleted from your model.
+If you change input mode, you lose any existing object names.
+In other words, if you type object names in AI Builder and then change to selecting from a database, all object names typed and their associated bounding boxes are deleted from your model.
 This is not recoverable.
 The same applies if you switch from selecting object names from a database to typing object names.

 Enter names in AI Builder

 To provide object names directly in AI Builder, just enter the name in the space where the object is detected in the image.
 Then press Enter or select Add new object to continue.

 - To edit an object name, select the object name and then make your change.